Crash Malaysia Airlines MH17

 Under the applicable Montreal Convention, surviving relatives had two years to bring claims against Malaysia Airlines.
 The airline’s liability is limited to € 130,000 approximately per passenger if the airline can demonstrate that it was not culpable.
 If it cannot do so, there will be no limits to its liability.
 Beer advocaten takes the position that Malaysia Airlines cannot prove that it was not to blame.
 The compensation paid by the airline is not limited to € 130,000 per passenger, therefore.
 Beer advocaten has represented the surviving relatives of 100 victims of the crash in handling their claims against Malaysia Airlines.
 Meanwhile Beer advocaten’s aviation team has reached amicable settlements with the airline for the family members, which concludes this part of the proceedings.

 With the help of its international network Beer advocaten is currently exploring the possibilities of holding parties liable other than Malaysia Airlines.
 To this end the aviation team filed a complaint with the European Human Rights Court (‘EHRC’) on behalf of the family members in November 2018.
 The EHRC has taken the complaint under consideration.
 These proceedings are expected to take several years.
+Click here to read our press release on Russia's reply to our complaint.

 Meanwhile the Joint Investigation Team (JIT) has carried out investigations to eventually bring the perpetrators to justice.
 The JIT report has led the Public Prosecution Service to instigate criminal proceedings against four suspects for downing the plane.
 The criminal proceedings will be starting on 9 March 2020 in the Court of The Hague (Schiphol location).
 On behalf of the surviving relatives, Beer advocaten will exercise the victims’ rights, including the right to address the court.
 Beer advocaten will furthermore explore the possibilities of filing claims for compensation of any loss not yet paid.